MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 # View and save email summaries to your CRM

 Save time by letting Copilot for Sales summarize and save important email information to your CRM in seconds.
 Share summaries to Microsoft Teams or copy them for other uses.

+When available, the summary includes information whether budget, stakeholders, need, and timing are mentioned in the email or not.
+This information is displayed only for external emails and when detected with a high probability by AI.

 Email summaries are available when:

-- Copilot can detect the information with a high degree of confidence.
 - The email is to or from a contact outside your company, and the contact exists in your CRM.
 - The email content is more than 1,000 characters, or about 150&ndash;200 words in English.
 If the email is too short, Copilot doesn't have enough information to generate a summary.
 - The email is in one of the supported languages.
 Learn more in [Supported languages in Copilot for Sales for Outlook and Teams](supported-languages.md#ai-in-copilot-for-sales).